Michael Zulyniak

 Dr. Michael Zulyniak is an Associate Professor in Human Health and Nutrition at the University of British Columbia in Vancouver, Canada.
-His research aims to untangle the biological, environmental, and cultural networks that underpin the disparity in disease risk during pregnancy in women from minority ethnic groups and inform improved prevention and treatment strategies.
+His research aims to untangle the biological, environmental, and cultural networks that underpin the disparity in metabolic health in pregnancy across ethnic groups and inform improved prevention and treatment strategies to improve maternal and offspring health outcomes.
 This is accomplished by harnessing the strength of research methods across nutrition, metabolism, genetics, epidemiology, and social sciences to systematically understand their intertwined relationship, effects on disease risk, and key points of mediation.
 Michael’s research program is cross-disciplinary by nature and includes collaborators in medicine, environmental sciences, toxicology, data sciences, public health, and molecular sciences.

 DOI: 10.1111/tmi.14089